federicocarboni/node-ntsuspend/README.md

 # NtSuspend
-This library to suspend and resume processes on Windows.
-Uses `NtSuspendProcess()` and `NtResumeProcess()`.
+Suspend and resume processes on Windows using `NtSuspendProcess()` and `NtResumeProcess()`.

-TypeScript declarations are included.
+This project includes TypeScript declarations as well.

 Feel free to ask anything by opening an issue on GitHub.

+**Note:** Make sure to use this package as an optional dependency if you want to support multiple operating systems.

 **Only NodeJS 10.x or higher is officially supported**